 *Note* Some of the links to the hotels in this article are affiliate links, which means that at no extra charge to you, I may be compensated should you choose to book the hotel.
 If this has been helpful, please consider using these links.
 I appreciate the support!

-Should you ask any Chinese person “Where are the best beaches in China?”, 9 out of 10 will likely recommend you to visit China’s southern island province of Hainan.
+If you were to ask any Chinese person “Where are the best beaches in China?“, 9 out of 10 will likely recommend you to visit China’s southern island province of Hainan.
 Often referred to as “China’s Hawaii,” Hainan’s sub-tropic climate is the perfect escape from China’s cold winter.

 If you’re looking for a beach vacation getaway in China, I’d say the beaches in Hainan have everything you need.
 Here are my top picks for the best beaches in China on the island of Hainan:

 Yalong Bay| Sanya, China – 亚龙湾

 Known for its crescent shape and turquoise waters, Yalong Bay is arguably the best beach in China.
 The Western resorts and other 5 star China hotels you can stay at nearby are also a testament to Yalong Bay’s status as the top beach in China.

 Best part of staying at one of these resorts is they are located alongside the beach and are reserved for guests only.
 If you’re worried about massive crowds of Chinese crashing your experience at the beach, heading to Yalong Bay may be just what you need for a relaxing vacation.

 More budget conscious travelers can stay at cheaper hotels and visit the public beach at Yalong Bay, but expect large crowds on your visit.